markshapiro/graphql-db-projection/README.md

 }
 ```

 #### NOTE: when using custom projections, it will not recursivelly process the nested objects of those fields, like it does by default.
-Use aliases if your GraphQL field is just called differently and you want to process nested fields as well.
+Use `trueName` if your GraphQL field is just called differently in DB and you want to process nested fields as well.

-## Alias Field Name
+## True Name of Field in DB
-If your GraphQL field maps to a field with different name and can be nested object with its own projections.
+If your GraphQL field maps to a field with different name in DB and can be nested object with its own projections.
 ```js
 const UserType = new GraphQLObjectType({
   name: 'UserType',